Minnesota man gets life without parole for killing girlfriend who was the subject of a 69-day search

 “The sentence reflects the severity of your actions and serves as a clear statement that such violence will not be tolerated in this community,” Buytendorp told Fravel, adding that she hopes the resolution of the case will “inspire collective action to prevent future tragedies of this nature.”

-Fravel did not testify in his own defense at trial, and spoke only briefly at his sentencing.
+Fravel did not testify in his own defense at trial, and spoke only briefly at his sentencing, showing little emotion.
 Before deputies led him away, he told the judge: “I never caused harm to Maddie and I am innocent.
 Thank you.”

-Prokopowicz and witnesses said Kingsbury had been planning to leave Fravel for another man after becoming frustrated with his alleged abusive behavior and inadequate contributions to their family.
-He responded to those plans by killing her, the prosecutor said.

-“The relationship was never about them,” Prokopowicz said in his closing statement.
-“It was always about him.”

 Fravel’s attorney, Zach Bauer, told the judge Tuesday they will appeal.
 He said in his closing argument last month that the case against Fravel relied on “tunnel vision, revisionist history and secret truths.”
 He contended that there was no sign of any physical struggle inside the couple’s home.
 He also pointed to testimony from a neighbor who claimed to have never heard the couple argue.